Syreeta Wright: Solo career

 Wright's next effort came courtesy of a chance meeting with Billy Preston, who had signed with Motown in early 1979.
 Motown assigned the two to collaborate on a pop ballad for the movie Fast Break.
 Wright and Preston provided the soundtrack of the film and their first collaboration, "With You I'm Born Again", resulted in an international hit reaching number-four US and number-two UK in early 1980.
 The success of the song led Motown to renew Wright's contract, which was due to expire that year, with neither side looking to renegotiate.
 Wright and Preston continued their collaborations until the early 1980s including the 1981 duet album, Billy Preston & Syreeta.
+Wright had also sung on Billy Preston's appearance on the debut episode of Saturday Night Live, on October 11, 1975.

 Wright still worked with Wonder during this period singing the lead vocals for their composition "Come Back as a Flower" for Wonder's 1979 album Journey through the Secret Life of Plants and also sung alongside Wonder on his 1980 song "As If You Read My Mind" for his Hotter than July album.
 Wright continued to provide background vocals until Wonder's 1995 album Conversation Peace.

 Wright continued to record for Motown into the 1980s, releasing her second self-titled album in 1980, and the funk/boogie-oriented Set My Love in Motion in late 1981.
 The album featured the minor R&B hit "Quick Slick", which peaked at number 41 R&B in early 1982.
 During that same time period, she added vocals to the theme song for the Canadian slasher-horror flick Happy Birthday to Me, known for starring Little House on the Prairie′s Melissa Sue Anderson.
 Wright then issued The Spell in 1983 produced by Jermaine Jackson, and left Motown two years later after collaborating with Smokey Robinson for the soundtrack to Berry Gordy's The Last Dragon in 1985.
 She briefly recorded for Motorcity Records before retiring from show business for good in the mid-1990s and settling in Los Angeles with her four children.
 In 1993, she joined the national touring cast of Jesus Christ Superstar in the role of Mary Magdalene, alongside original film stars Ted Neeley and Carl Anderson.
 She stayed in the cast until 1995.
 In 1997, she guested on British soul singer Omar's album, This Is Not a Love Song, singing the duet "Lullaby".